2001–02 Atlanta Hawks season

 Abdur-Rahim averaged 21.2 points, 9.0 rebounds and 1.3 steals per game, while Jason Terry averaged 19.3 points, 5.7 assists and 1.8 steals per game, and led the Hawks with 172 three-point field goals, and Mohammed provided the team with 9.7 points and 7.9 rebounds per game.
-In addition, Kukoč averaged 9.9 points per game off the bench, while Glover provided with 8.9 points per game, second-year forward DerMarr Johnson contributed 8.4 points per game, Newble averaged 8.0 points and 5.3 rebounds per game, and Vaughn contributed 6.6 points and 4.3 assists per game.
+In addition, Kukoč averaged 9.9 points and 3.6 assists per game off the bench, while Glover provided with 8.9 points per game, second-year forward DerMarr Johnson contributed 8.4 points per game, Newble averaged 8.0 points and 5.3 rebounds per game, and Vaughn contributed 6.6 points and 4.3 assists per game.
+Meanwhile, Davis contributed 6.6 points per game, Henderson averaged 5.5 points and 3.7 rebounds per game, and second-year forward Hanno Möttölä provided with 4.8 points and 3.3 rebounds per game.

 During the NBA All-Star weekend at the First Union Center in Philadelphia, Pennsylvania, Abdur-Rahim was selected for the 2002 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his first and only All-Star appearance.
 Terry finished tied in 16th place in Most Improved Player voting, while Vaughn finished tied in eighth place in Sixth Man of the Year voting.

 The Hawks finished 27th in the NBA in home-game attendance, with an attendance of 506,110 at the Philips Arena during the regular season, which was the third-lowest in the league.
-Following the season, Kukoč was traded to the Milwaukee Bucks, and Vaughn signed as a free agent with the Orlando Magic.
+Following the season, Kukoč was traded to the Milwaukee Bucks, while Vaughn signed as a free agent with the Orlando Magic, and Möttölä was released to free agency.